Simulating Hard Attention Using Soft Attention: Soft Attention, LTL and Counting

-which is maximized at the rightmost even position $j \le i$.
-Applying \cref{thm:tie}\ref{thm:tie_rightmost} (with $s_{ij} = \tfrac12 (-1)^{j}$), we get $\norm{\alpha_{i,*} - \hat{\alpha}_{i,*}} \le 4e^{-3} < 1/4$.
-Similarly, the second attention attends to the rightmost odd position $j \le i$.
 The FFN, at each position $i$, tests whether $i$ is odd or even; if odd, it uses the output of the first attention, and if even, it uses the output of the second attention.
+Position $i=1$ may be set to $0$ with a FFN using \cref{thm:first_last}\ref{thm:first}.